 Council accepted that there are members of BLSC who are Boon Wurrung Traditional Owners.
-However, Council was not satisfied that BLSC is the appropriate organisation to represent Traditional Owners of the Decision Area.
+However Council found that BLCAC was the appropriate group to represent Traditional Owners of Boon Wurrung/Bunurong Country.
+Additionally, Council also found that all remaining areas of the Decision Area not classified as core Boon Wurrung/Bunurong Country had other Traditional Owners with vested interests.